karmakarvishal/SOEN_SPIRIT/README.md

           5. Search APIs: APIs for searching and filtering job listings and user profiles based on various criteria.
           6. Authentication and Authorization APIs: APIs for user authentication and authorization checks.
           7. Error Handling APIs: APIs to handle and return appropriate error messages and status codes.
           These high-level APIs are designed to be intuitive, efficient, and well-documented, enabling seamless integration with the AngularJS, JavaScript, and jQuery frontend of the Career Services Application and smooth communication between the two systems.
+    - Role-Based Authorization
+        - To control access to various features and resources within the Career Services Application, the backend implements a role-based authorization system.
+This system allows different users to have different levels of access based on their roles and permissions.
+The backend maintains a set of roles (such as "admin," "employer," and "job seeker") and associates them with specific permissions.
+Based on their assigned roles, users are granted or restricted access to certain functionalities.